Docs

 • per-file source view with annotated lines

-# Run specific test file with coverage
+# Run one or more selected test files with coverage

-acton test counter.test.tolk --coverage
+acton test counter.test.tolk wallet.test.tolk --coverage

 # Run tests matching a pattern with coverage